Siddhartha17012004/Weather-Monotor/README.md

 # Weather-Monotor
-weather monitor website using HTML,CSS & JavaScript i use the api from weather map
+weather monitor website using HTML,CSS & JavaScript, i use the api from weather map